Land's End Resort

 Compliments to the Kachemak Nordic Ski Club!

-Rarely are trails ungroomed the day after a snowfall, and the best feature: many days you ski for hours and see no one.
+Trails are often groomed the day after a snowfall, and the best feature: many days you ski for hours and see no one.
 The trails are that extensive.

 Please take the time to support the Kachemak Bay Nordic Ski Club.
 They work tirelessly and passionately to make this opportunity available to Nordic skiers, and their work is nothing less than extraordinary!